QuarkNerd/blog/tkelly/_posts/2015-12-01-generalizing-odata.md

 ---
 author: tkelly
-title: "Generalizing OData"
+title: Generalizing OData
 layout: default_post
+summary: >-
-summary: "OData Controllers offer an easy interface between data and your application, but require one controller per model type.
+  OData Controllers offer an easy interface between data and your application, but require one controller per model type.
 These controllers often have a large amount of almost identical code.
-In this blog post, we look at using C# Generics to remove this duplication."
+In this blog post, we look at using C# Generics to remove this duplication.
-summary-short: "Creating an OData Controller making use of Generics."
+summary-short: Creating an OData Controller making use of Generics.
 tags:
   - .net
   - odata
 categories:
-  - .NET
-  - C#
-  - Data
+  - Tech
 ---

 In this blog post, we take a look at how to create an OData controller which leverages generics to offer the same CRUD services for multiple models.
 The full source is available [on GitHub](https://github.com/tpkelly/generalizing-odata).